nexus-stc/stc/cybrex/README.md

 More technical description:
 - IPFS is utilized to access the Standard Template Construct (STC).
 - STC provides the raw documents for Cybrex.
-- Embedding Model (OpenAI or free Instructor-XL) constructs embeddings for these documents and Cybrex stores these embeddings locally in the Chroma database.
+- Embedding Model constructs embeddings for these documents and Cybrex stores these embeddings in the vector database.
-- These embeddings are then used to filter relevant documents before they are sent to LLM (Open AI or any other one) for Q&A and summarization.
+- These embeddings are then used to retrieve relevant documents and then they are sent to LLM for Q&A and summarization.

 ## Install